Mahmud0808/Iconify/README.md

     4. Reboot the device when prompted, profit!

-> #### Note:
-> - KernelSU doesn't show root prompt.
-You will have to manually enable root access for Iconify from KernelSU app itself.
-> - If some or most of the customizations are still not working for Magisk users, you might need to follow step 1 of KernelSU users' installation steps.
+> If some or most of the customizations are still not working for Magisk users, you might need to follow step 1 of KernelSU users' installation steps.

 ### Installation for KernelSU Users:​